chazingtheinfinite/intro-to-data-science/project-ideas/README.md

  - Word Mover's Distance (WMD) to determine which coins most resemble each other based on systematically obtained text describing each coin.
  - Clustering algorithms could be used (on trading information and/or descirptive information) to group similar coins.
 Perhaps a "diversified cypto portfolio" could be identifed from these clusters.

+---

-### The Modal Patient - Identifying the Characteristics of the Most Common Patient in a Hospital
+## Project 2:  The Modal Patient - Identifying the Characteristics of the Most Common Patient in a Hospital

 When treating a patient in a hospital/clinical setting, numerous patient characteristics are taken into account.
 When we think of the "typical patient", we would likely consider the _average_ of each one-dimensional characteristic of interest and erroneously combine these to for a multi-dimensional view of the "average patient".
 This combination of one-dimensional means is unlikely to actually describe an actual patient; we should instead be identifying the "modal patient".
 That is, the most common characteristics (the mode) of the multi-dimensional distributionn of the patient characteristics considered.
 This analysis could have important bearings on specific patient treatments, physician training, and possibly on identifying potential biases of machine learning models deployed in clinical settings (due to intrinsic class imbalance).